monis256/ottawa-recreation-reservation/README.md

 }
 ```

-There is also a file in [`json/reservespot.json`](json/reservespot.json) that has the same structure, but we use it only for setting facilities and slots we want to reserve.
+File in [`json/reservespot.json`](json/reservespot.json) that has the same structure, but we use it only for setting facilities and slots we want to reserve.

 ## Prerequisites